51Degrees/specifications/pipeline-specification/features/data-updates.md

+TODO - Write these points up properly.
+Consider migrating existing content from old document, including logic flow diagrams or some higher-level variation of them.

 - Engines often have one or more associated data files.
 - There must be a feature that allows these data files to be updated automatically.